dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/dbt-explorer-faqs.md

 <expandable alt_header="Can I use dbt Explorer on-prem or with my self-hosted dbt Core deployment?" >

-No. dbt Explorer is only available as a dbt Cloud user experience. dbt Explorer reflects the metadata from your dbt Cloud project(s) and their runs.
+No. dbt Explorer and all of its features are only available as a dbt Cloud user experience. dbt Explorer reflects the metadata from your dbt Cloud project(s) and their runs.

 </expandable>